 Emotional Emergency Kit

 An Emotional Emergency Kit (just like a Disaster Emergency Kit) is designed to provide the necessary supplies to support you through a difficult and challenging situation.
-Right now we are all affected in some way by the ongoing pandemic and the impact on health concerns, school learning environments, and economic instability.
+Right now we are all affected in some way by the ongoing youth mental health crisis and the impact on health concerns, school learning environments, and economic instability.
 The continued focus on national racial inequities is likely causing increased anxiety and the need for extra support for ourselves and our youth.

 An Emotional Emergency Kit is a set of emotional wellness tools and can include some of the following activities that you can share with your family or class to build emotional resilience and connection: